 - Volume: 8.2 Liters

 The day bag can be looked at as your carry-on bag for the day.
 You will want to keep anything that you might need or want during the day.
 Think extra layers, chapstick, sunscreen, a hat, or maybe some meds you may need during the day.
+This bag is not 100% water proof when submerged.
+It is recommended to store electronics that can’t get wet in a water proof bag like a zip-lock inside your day bag.

 Pro tip: If you are traveling with someone else, you can share a Day Bag, so you have one less thing to keep track of.